-- A. Medical record (paper or electronic), may be utilized to identify:

-- Date and time of birth

-- Date and time of arrival to a Level 2 or higher nursery;

-- Date and time of first temperature upon arrival to that nursery;

-- Temperature and units of measurement

-- Race/ethnicity (preferred data source)

-- Mother's State and County of Residence and or zip code (preferred data source)

-- Born in medical facility or transferred in (preferred data source)

-- 5 minute Apgar score

-- Birthweight (preferred data source)

-- Documentation if child met local criteria for hypothermia and time so identified

-- Documentation if hypothermia was planned or initiated before temperature taken

-- Insurance type (optional data source)
+- A. Medical record (paper or electronic), may be utilized to identify: - i.
+Date and time of birth - ii.
+Date and time of arrival to a Level 2 or higher nursery; - iii.
+Date and time of first temperature upon arrival to that nursery; - iv.
+Temperature and units of measurement - v.
+Race/ethnicity (preferred data source) - vi.
+Home zip code Mother's State and County of Residence and or zip code (preferred data source) - vii.
+Born in medical facility or transferred in (preferred data source) - viii.
+5 minute Apgar score - ix.
+Birthweight (preferred data source) - x.
+Documentation if child met local criteria for hypothermia and time so identified - xi.
+Documentation if hypothermia was planned or initiated before temperature taken - xii.
+Insurance type (optional data source)

-- B. Administrative data with revenue, billing and diagnosis codes may be utilized to identify:

-- i.
-ICD-9 codes (to identify low birthweight infants and presence of anencephaly)

-- ii.
-Revenue codes indicating care in Level 2, 3, or 4 nursery (172, 173, 174)

-- iii.
-OPTIONAL source for:

-- Date of birth
+- B. Administrative data with billing and diagnosis codes, utilized to identify: - i.
+ICD-9 codes to identify low birthweight infants and presence of anencephaly - ii.
+Revenue codes indicating care in Level 2, 3, or 4 nursery (172, 173, 174) - iii.
+OPTIONAL source for: - i.
+Date of birth - ii. race/ethnicity - iii. home zip code - iv.
+Whether child was inborn or transferred in - v.
+Birthweight range - vi. insurance type and benefit plan {Preferred data source}

-- Race/ethnicity

-- Home zip code

-- Whether child was inborn or transferred in

-- Birthweight range

-- Insurance type and benefit plan (preferred data source)